LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 A REST API is used to send requests to the Elasticsearch server.
 These requests are sent to the endpoint http://localhost:9200.

-We will use cURL command line tool to check whether the request is received by Elasticsearch server.
+We will use a cURL command to check whether the request is received by Elasticsearch server.

 Open up a NEW terminal.